List of census divisions of Ontario: Districts

 Districts are regional areas in Northern Ontario that do not serve any municipal government purpose.
-Although districts do still contain incorporated cities, towns and townships, they do not have an upper-tier county or regional municipality level of government, and are largely composed of unorganized areas.
+Although districts do still contain incorporated cities, towns and townships, they do not have an upper-tier level of government, and are largely composed of unorganized areas.
 Some districts may have District Social Service Administration Boards, which are designed to provide certain social services, but they do not serve a governmental function.

 In a district, all services are provided either by the municipalities themselves, by local services boards in some communities within the unorganized areas, or directly by the provincial government.
 Much of Northern Ontario is sparsely populated, so a county government structure would not be an efficient or cost-effective method of administration.

 The former Regional Municipality of Sudbury, created in 1973, was the only division in Northern Ontario ever incorporated with a structure like those of counties, regional municipalities, and single-tier municipalities in the southern part of the province.
 That division was dissolved in 2000, and now constitutes the single-tier municipality of Greater Sudbury.

 The term "district" can also refer to second-level districts of the current City of Toronto that make up the six former municipalities of Metropolitan Toronto when it was amalgamated in 1998: East York, Etobicoke, North York, Scarborough, Old Toronto and York.